 your citizenship/nationality, passport/identity card information, and residency/work permit information;

-your position, title, job grade, division, department, location, managers, reports, staff identification number, employment status and type, terms of employment including benefits information, employment contract, start date, termination date, length of service, and reason for leaving;
+your corporate title, functional title, job grade, division, department, location, manager name, direct reports, staff, identification number, employment status and type, terms of employment, employment contract, start date, termination date, length of service, and reason for leaving;

 Pay and benefits:

-your pay, pay reviews, benefits, benefits selections, details of your beneficiaries, dependants and next of kin, tax/social security identification numbers, contributions to social, healthcare and pensions funds, and bank account details;
+your salary, salary reviews, variable pay, deferred compensation, benefits, benefits selections, details of your beneficiaries, dependants and next of kin, tax/social security identification numbers, contributions to social, healthcare and pensions funds, and bank account details;

 Performance and conduct: